The Hague University of Applied Sciences is a UNESCO Associated School

 The Hague University of Applied Sciences focuses on all four UNESCO themes.
 This translates into a large selection of various activities, such as lectures, inspiring stories, discussions and debates, workshops, exhibits, films and performances.
 These activities inspire thought for students and staff alike and promote a discussion about social and political issues, the world in general and the future.
 These will encourage all upcoming professionals at the Hague University of Applied Sciences to actively embody the UNESCO mission.

 The Dutch UNESCO committee

 Each country that is a member of UNESCO has a National UNESCO Committee.
 The Dutch UNESCO Committee was founded in 1947 and exists by Royal Decree.
 The committee consists of up to eleven members.
 They volunteer their expertise in one or more of the four working areas of UNESCO: education, science, culture and communication.
 The Minister of Education, Culture and Science nominates the members.
-The chairman of the Executive Board Leonard Geluk has been a member of the Dutch UNESCO committee since 2019.

 For more information on the UNESCO Associated Schools, please contact: